- SAP HANA has an enormous number of exaggerated articles.

 The one case where this may not be the case is with a BI/BW implementation.
 When BW is implemented on top of HANA, it means time saved through less time spent configuring the Data Workbench.
 However, that is only for a fresh installation.
 For companies that already configured the data structures, it will mean there is now less of a need for those structures.
 Moreover, of course, HANA is a pure analytics database design, so it will always work best for analytics applications like BW.
 However, no other SAP application should be expected to receive this implementation benefit.

 “May be faster to deploy under some limited circumstances.”

 Flexibility to Meet Changing Business Needs one of the SAP HANA Benefits?

 “Provide flexibility to meet changing business needs.” – SAP

 HANA will not provide flexibility to meet changing business needs unless that changing business need is processing something faster….and something processed faster for analytics.
-Moreover, secondly, SAP has provided no evidence that HANA performs analytics processing faster than alternatives — as is covered the article What is the Actual Performance of HANA.
+Moreover, SAP has provided no evidence that HANA performs analytics processing faster than alternatives — as is covered in the article What is the Actual Performance of HANA.

 It sure seems like I have to keep pointing out this fact to authors on HANA.
 HANA is a database; it is not application functionality.

 - Application functionality is where addressing changing business needs are typically met.

 - The database layer is where data from the application is stored.